raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step08.md

     return distance
 ~~~

-Using a different function to calculate the distance of the UDS to an object is good coding practice as it can be tested and reused easily within the program.
+Using a different function to calculate the distance of the UDS to an object is good coding practice as this function can be tested separately, and easily reused multiple times within the program.

 **9.** Add an infinite loop to the bottom of the program to test everything works.